monsoonmaelstrom/book2/book2.md

 “That’s what, thirty miles?
 Liam, you want to come?
 Might be useful to find out if whatever she did to you changes or weakens over distance.
 I’m guessing it won’t, but it’d be good to verify.
 Plus, it’ll give us a chance to try to teach you how to feed energy into your horse.”

-“Yes, I’ll come, but I don’t know if I can do that,” Liam says.
+“I’ll come, but I don’t know if I can do that,” Liam says.

 “Good.
 And likewise.
 That’s why we’re going to try to teach you.”